The Language I Borrowed

 The language did.

-I never became good at math in the traditional sense.
+I never became what anyone would call good at math.
 I learned that I understand things only after I can picture them.

 Years later, my brother tried to explain string theory to me.
-I read about it too—how the smallest parts of the universe might not be particles at all, but vibrations, known only by the patterns they leave behind.
+I read about it too, how the smallest parts of the universe might be vibrations instead of solid things, known only by what they affect.
 I didn’t understand the math, but I recognized the shape of the idea immediately.
-I understood it the only way I ever do: through story.
-Through the sense that unseen things can still organize a life.

 I think intelligence lives in translation.